MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-teams-app.md

 ![Creating a new Microsoft Teams App project in Visual Studio.](images/teams-toolkit-vs-new-project.png)

 Visual Studio opens up the new project and Teams Toolkit setup you new project in Teams Developer Portal.
-The project will be added for the Teams organization linked to the Microsoft 365 account you chose in the steps above and create a new Azure Active Directory registration.
+The project is added to the Teams organization linked to the Microsoft 365 account you choose and creates a new Azure Active Directory registration.
 This is required for the app to run in Teams.

- For Teams app development, similar to Teams Toolkit for Visual Studio, you can use [CLI tool](https://github.com/OfficeDev/TeamsFx/blob/dev/docs/cli/user-manual.md), which consists of Toolkit `teamsfx`.

 <!-- # [TeamsFx Command Line Interface](#tab/TeamsFxCommandlineinterface) -->